nicozanf/py4web-pyinstaller/README.md

 ## Status

 The binaries work fine, with no problem reported.
-The Mac version is CMD only; unfortunately the APP version is not working.
+The Mac version is CMD only; unfortunately the APP version is still not working.

 ## How to use them

-Just downoad the correct zip file and uncompress it on a folder.
-Goto that folder and run 'py4web-start' from the Command Prompt / Terminal.
+Just downoad the needed zip file from the 'all_binaries' folder and uncompress it on a local folder.
+Go to that folder and run 'py4web-start set-password' and then 'py4web-start run' from the Command Prompt / Terminal.

 If you prefer to build them by yourself, see the specific README [for Windows](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_win.md) and [for Mac](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_mac.md).